mothur/mothur.github.io/_wiki/miseq_sop.md

 dataset is 502 bp.
 Be suspicious of this.
 Recall that the reads are supposed to be 251 bp each.
 This read clearly didn't assemble well (or at all).
 Also, note that at least 2.5% of our sequences had some ambiguous base calls.
 Finally, when we've previously looked at V4 sequence data we rarely/never see good sequences with a stretch where the same nucleotide is repeated more than 8 times.
-We can use the maxambig, maxlength, and maxhomop options in make.contigs to resolve these issue while assembling the reads:
+We could have used the maxambig, maxlength, and maxhomop options in make.contigs to resolve these issue while assembling the reads.
+But since we already ran `make.contigs`, let's include those values in [`screen.seqs`](/wiki/screen.seqs) command instead.

-    mothur > make.contigs(file=stability.files, maxambig=0, maxlength=275, maxhomop=8)
-    ...
-    Group count:
-    F3D0	6638
-    F3D1	4970
-    F3D141	5075
-    F3D142	2670
-    F3D143	2672
-    F3D144	3875
-    F3D145	6114
-    F3D146	4301
-    F3D147	14170
-    F3D148	10524
-    F3D149	11091
-    F3D150	4605
-    F3D2	16793
-    F3D3	5678
-    F3D5	3716
-    F3D6	6839
-    F3D7	4365
-    F3D8	4524
-    F3D9	6119
-    Mock	4133

-    Total of all groups is 128872

-    It took 19 secs to process 152360 sequences.

-Alternatively, we can take care of these issues in a separate step by running the [screen.seqs](/wiki/screen.seqs) command.

     mothur > screen.seqs(fasta=stability.trim.contigs.fasta, count=stability.contigs.count_table, maxambig=0, maxlength=275, maxhomop=8)

 This implementation of the command will remove any sequences with ambiguous bases and anything longer than 275 bp.
-Also, mothur is smart enough to remember that we used 16 processors in make.contigs and so it will use that throughout your current session.
-To see what else mothur knows about you, run the
+Also, `mothur` is smart enough to remember the correct number of processors, so it will use that throughout your current session unless we change it.
+To see what else `mothur` knows about you, run the
 following:

     mothur > get.current()